guerilla-di/depix/README.txt

 Read DPX file metadata

 == SYNOPSIS:

   meta = Depix::Reader.new.from_file(dpx_file_path)
   puts meta.television.time_code #=> 10:00:00:02

+The data returned is described in the DPX_HEADER_STRUCTURE[link:files/DPX_HEADER_STRUCTURE_txt.html].
+The structs used for actual parsing are in the Depix::Structs module (but in a much less readable form, obviously)

+== NOTES:

+The reader tries to be efficient - fast Ruby unpacking is used, some shortcuts are taken.
+Also don't worry - we do not need to read the whole DPX file (which usually is around 8mb per frame) to know the details

 == REQUIREMENTS:

 * timecode gem (sudo gem install timecode)